 Imagine you get out of the wrong side of the bed one morning.
 You’re in a foul mood and you’re stressed.
 Of course, it’s Monday and you had a great weekend, and of course it was far too short.
 For your working day, you pull on whatever you can find in the cupboard.
 Hold it right there.
 It's not a good idea to pull on whatever you can find in the cupboard.
 Imagine yourself looking cheerful and choose something to wear that will make you feel that way.
-Choose something to wear in brilliant yellow and watch how your mood transforms.
-That's an example of how the best colours for fabric can affect your emotions!
+Choose something to wear in brilliant yellow fabric and watch how your mood transforms.
+That's an example of how the best colours for fabrics can affect your emotions!

 Use a colour image or design for fabric to your best advantage

-Imagine waking up and opening your eyes to a beautiful, serene bedroom – for that to happen you need to adorn the walls blue or add some blue patterns in fabric to your soft furnishings in that hue – make it luxurious with velvet, or summery with cotton, depending on what you’re looking for.
+Imagine waking up and opening your eyes to a beautiful, serene bedroom – for that to happen you need to adorn the walls in blue or add some blue patterns in fabric to your soft furnishings in that hue – make it luxurious with velvet, or summery with cotton, depending on what you’re looking for.
 This would make you feel calm and less anxious - subconsciously, of course.

 Want to elevate your dining experience?
 Choose from maake's carefully curated tablewear collection or print your own design that evokes emotions through vibrant hues

-How colour affects our buying choices
+How color affects our buying choices for fabrics

-Colours of fabrics can change one's mood
+Colours can change one's mood

 • Cool colours are also calming colours.
 These, which include blue and green, are softer and more serene than warm colours or neutral colours.
 You’ll find that the softer the shade is, the more calming it is.
-Check info pebeo for this type of paint and use hue saturation to your advantage with pebeo setacolour, for instance, when you paint a wall or item of furniture, or choose fabrics for upholstery, curtains and soft furnishings from maakeHome.
-Pastel blue and mint green are known to be the most relaxing shades – great for wall paints, wall paper and a variety of products and accessories made out of different fabrics like the wide selection we offer at maakeHome.
-Other cool shades include neutrals like white, grey and beige, which also have a calming effect.
+Check info pebeo for this type of paint and use hue saturation to your advantage with pebeo setacolour fabric, for instance, when you paint a wall or item of furniture, or choose fabrics for upholstery, curtains and soft furnishings from maakeHome.

-• Energising colours, such as bright colours, especially neons, are extremely invigorating.
+• Energising colours, such as bright colors, especially neons, are extremely invigorating.
 Other stimulating hues that have a refreshing, energising effect include emerald green, turquoise, magenta, royal and midnight blue.
 This is one reason we use them so often in décor and for products in business.

-The Spectrum of Emotions evoked in different shades of paper or textiles
+The spectrum of Emotions evoked in different shades of paper or textiles

-1. Yellow: Often considered the happiest shade of all.
+• 1.
+Yellow: Often considered the happiest shade of all.
 This energetic hue makes you feel optimistic and spontaneous.

 2. Blue: A reflection of blue skies, azure seas and idyllic days, this hue makes us feel calm, relaxed and serene.
 It also makes us feel safe and secure.